cloudflare/cloudflare-docs/content/docs-guide/manage-content/automation.md

 # Automation

-Automation allow us to provide more functionality at a lower maintenance cost, as well as enable and support community contributors.
+Automation allows us to provide more functionality at a lower maintenance cost, as well as enable and support community contributors.

 ## General principles